-Improve your computer science expertise by developing industry level skills to design, develop and implement web solutions for clients worldwide.
-Specialise in cloud infrastructure within modern data centres, web application programming and IT security within business.
+Improve your computer science expertise by developing industry-level skills to design, develop and implement web solutions for clients worldwide.
+Specialise in cloud infrastructure in modern data centres, web application programming and IT security in business.
+Choose to take an optional 12-week work placement as part of your course, and develop key employability skills.

 You’ll gain practical experience in our advanced computing laboratories, setting up infrastructure and creating database applications, multimedia tools, browsers and server architecture.